-Periodically we are asked what makes an APU worth the added initial cost over using a portable generator to run the a/c or to provide power to accessories in your truck while you are parked.
-I stress initial because it doesn’t take long for a quality APU to pay for itself while keeping you comfortable.
+Periodically we are asked what makes an Auxiliary Power Unit worth the added initial cost over using a portable generator to run the a/c or to provide power to accessories in your truck while you are parked.
+We stress “initial” because it doesn’t take long for a quality APU to pay for itself while keeping you comfortable.

-As most of you know, many states have now passed anti idling legislation that can result in fines up to $25,000 and even one year imprisonment in some states.
-This means that if you are parked in 5 degree weather or 105 degree weather, you may not be able to idle your truck to keep warm or cool.
+As most of you know, many states have now passed anti-idling legislation that can result in fines up to $25,000 and even one year imprisonment in some states.
+This means that no matter if you’re parked in 5-degree weather or 105-degree weather, you may not be able to legally idle your truck to keep warm or cool.

-In order to keep your cab comfortable and ensure you get a good night’s rest, you need an auxiliary power source for your truck.
-Auxiliary power units built specifically for trucks not only provide the power you need to stay warm or cool, they also offer a host of benefits including keeping your batteries charged so you aren’t left sitting when you should be driving.
+In order to keep your cab comfortable and ensure that you get a good night’s rest, you need an auxiliary power source for your truck.
+Auxiliary Power Units built specifically for trucks not only provide the power you need to stay warm or cool, but they also offer a host of benefits including keeping your batteries charged so that you aren’t left sitting when you should be driving.

 - 20,000 BTU of Heat and A/C with the patented heat pump system